 Nevertheless, right from the start I was made to feel very welcome.
 Kind, gentle but incisive coaching was given and every encouragement to play in friendly social games or when, as my game improved, matches against other bowls clubs.
 And I suppose that’s the thing – the atmosphere on the green and afterwards in the club house was always very friendly, with experienced players willing to pass on their knowledge and encouragement.
 I’m glad now that I decided to “hop over the fence” and join this welcoming, humorous, lively club.

 Our superb green and club house are tucked away at the end of Drill Hall Road, Dorking with its own car park.
 We place equal emphasis on relaxed, social bowls with three roll-ups a week as well as competitive league matches.
 Last year the club won the Border League Cup, the first time in many years.

-On each Open Day we offer a range of bowls activities from sessions with a member of the qualified Coaching Team to target games and other fun events.
+Our 2017 Open Day is being held on Saturday 29th April 2017 (full details are listed on this website’s event calendar).
+We offer a range of bowls activities from sessions with a member of the qualified Coaching Team to target games and other fun events and the bar will , of course be open.
 Free tuition is then provided over several weeks and so if you have never played the game before or are unsure about your ability, lots of help is at hand.
-The bar will, of course, be open on both days.
 During the winter months, when the bowls season has ended, there is a full social calendar based in the licenced club house: Indoors skittle alley, Burns Night, Quiz nights, Beetle drives, Bingo etc. There’s always something happening!

 If you have any questions and would like to contact us please visit our club website where you can find contact details to call or email us.